 My parents divorced when I was 11 and I took my mother's side of the conflict morally and with respect to physical custody.
 Every tragedy requires a villain and he became the vilified.
 And yet he came to every game whether I played or not, and despite the abusive nature of his own childhood, I am now satisfied that he did his best along the way.

-Sadly, my father, at his advanced age, won't grasp what I've written here.
-He won't know that I've forgiven him for the slights and injuries he's caused that I've now forgotten.
-His level of of cognitive decline is the cruel denouement to the distanced life he's led with his children.
+Sadly, my father won't read what I've written here.
+He won't know that I've forgiven him for the slights and injuries he had caused, that I've now forgotten.
+His level of of cognitive decline at the end was the cruel denouement to the distanced life he had led with his children.
+I never got to tell him before he left.

 We all inherit traits we like and dislike from our parents.